LeonardoTorresRodrigues/binary-search-tree/README.md

+# binary-search-tree

-A binary search tree program in c lenguage
+A common binary search tree program with inorder traversal in C.